 - Harvest and enjoy!
-Nothing taste better than fresh veggies from the garden.
+Nothing tastes better than fresh veggies from the garden.

 Snap peas are early birds, ready to go in the ground as soon as the soil is dry enough to work in the spring.
 Peas grow well when the weather is cool, but seeds planted in cold, wet soil sometimes rot before they germinate.
 To get your peas off to a reliable early start, pre-germinate your pea seeds indoors.
 A few days before you’re ready to plant them outdoors, place the seeds between moist paper towels enclosed in a plastic bag or container and set in a dark spot at room temperature.
 Check after 24 hours.
 Once you see tiny roots beginning to emerge from the seeds, they are ready to go in the ground.
 Handle them carefully so you don't snap off the roots and don't let them dry out.
 Pre-germination usually takes just 1-3 days.
 Provide your pea vines with a support around which their tendrils can curl; be sure to set it in place before you plant your seeds.
 Once the harvest starts, pick the pods frequently – a great jobs for kids!
 Snap peas are at their most delectable, crunchy best when the pods start to fatten but the before the seeds inside really begin to swell.